DrBr4n/HOCRtoMd/README.md

         -l, --lang              choose language to be used by tesseract (default=por)

         --extractImagesFolder   choose folder to extract images

+        --conf                  choose value for line confidence (default=40, line is deleted if below confidence)

         --dc                    show image with Careas limits drawn

         --dp                    show image with Pars limits drawn